Glasses vs. Face Mask- How to stop your glasses fogging up

 To get the best use out of your facemask, you will want to make sure it fits your face well and avoid being loose.
 When your mask is hanging off your face loosely, it encourages airflow to rise towards your glasses -cue the fogging.
 You can adjust the length of the string by twisting it once and then placing it around your ears.

 You may also wish to purchase a face mask that includes a moldable element, such as a metal strip across the nose which allows you to mould the top of your mask to your nose, minimising airflow upwards.

 Before putting on your glasses, apply over-the-counter anti-fogging products to the lenses regularly.
 Anti-fogging products can come in the form of spray, waxes, and gel, so you have various options to choose from.
 One application isn't a permanent solution, but it will help prevent fogging in short time frame activities such as shopping or travelling on public transport.

-If you want a more permanent solution laser eye surgery and lens surgery can help you get rid of your glasses altogether.
+If you want a more permanent solution, laser eye surgery (in the form of LASIK/LASEK surgery) or lens surgery can help you get rid of your glasses altogether.
 You won't have to deal with the hassle of fogged up lenses when wearing a face mask, and you'll be able to see the world clearly with your own eyes.

-At Optimax, we aim to get your eyesight to driving standard or better and offer a variety of laser eye and lens surgery procedures to choose from.
+At Optimax, we aim to get your eyesight to driving standard or better and offer a variety of refractive surgery procedures to choose from.
 We also offer treatment for common eye conditions such as Cataract and Keratoconus.
 Book your free consultation today.

 Back to Blog